iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A lineage view should show how these records connect across design, release, and production.

-For example, in an invoice-processing system, a release candidate should link to the exact prompt version, model configuration, execution flow definition, dataset version, evaluation-result records, and policy-check-result records used to justify that release.
+For example, in an invoice-processing system, a release candidate should link to the exact AI system definition, execution flow definition, any relevant agent workflow definition, prompt version, model configuration, dataset version, evaluation suite definition, policy bundle, API definitions, tool definitions, external dependency records, evaluation-result records, and policy-check-result records used to justify that release.

 An approval request should then link to that release candidate, and one or more approval decisions should link to the approval request.